-A NRSRO must update its application information if it becomes "materially inaccurate", and the NRSRO must annually certify that its application information remains accurate or list any material changes.
+An NRSRO must update its application information if it becomes "materially inaccurate," and the NRSRO must annually certify that its application information remains accurate or list any material changes.
 The SEC can revoke the registration of any NRSRO that fails to adhere to its application provisions.

-In its more prescriptive sections, the Act requires NRSROs to establish written policies and procedures to prevent the misuse of material, nonpublic information; to establish written policies and procedures to address and manage any conflicts of interest; and to designate a compliance officer.
-Further, the Act prohibits NRSROs from conditioning ratings (or their levels) on an issuer's purchasing other services from the NRSRO.
+In its more prescriptive sections, the new law requires NRSROs to establish written policies and procedures to prevent the misuse of material, nonpublic information; to establish written policies and procedures to address and manage any conflicts of interest; and to designate a compliance officer.
+Further, the law prohibits NRSROs from conditioning ratings (or their levels) on an issuer's purchasing other services from the NRSRO.

-The SEC is instructed to issue rules that implement all of the provisions of the Act within

-270 days of enactment.
+The SEC is instructed to issue rules that implement all of the provisions of the act within 270 days of enactment.

-Whither NRSRO regulation?
+WHITHER NRSRO REGULATION?

-A the-bottle-is-half-full optimist could argue that the transparent and relatively open registration procedures, plus the Act's clear intent to prevent the SEC from designating the business model for the bond rating industry, portends greater ease of entry into the rating business.
+A glass-is-half-full optimist could argue that the transparent and relatively open registration procedures, plus the act's clear intent to prevent the SEC from designating the business model for the bond rating industry, portends greater ease of entry into the rating business.
 More entry should mean greater competition and a greater likelihood of new ideas and new methods filtering into the industry.
 To be sure, abandonment of the entire NRSRO structure would have been preferable.
-Still, that was an unrealistic pipedream, and the Act's open and transparent registration regime is far preferable to the SEC's heretofore closed and opaque regulatory regime.
+Still, that was an unrealistic pipedream, and the new law's open and transparent registration regime is far preferable to the SEC's heretofore closed and opaque regulatory regime.

-A the-bottle-is-half-empty pessimist could respond that the Act enshrines the NRSRO category rather than killing it off; that the category's persistence means that financial regulators will continue to delegate safety judgments to the NRSROs; and that the Act's prescriptive provisions, which reinforce the SEC's predilection for protecting incumbents and prescribing the business model for NRSROs in ways that favor incumbents, will provide the SEC with plenty of opportunities to stultify competition and create mischief.
+A glass-is-half-empty pessimist could respond that the new law enshrines the NRSRO category rather than killing it off; that the category's persistence means that financial regulators will continue to delegate safety judgments to the NRSROs.
+What is more, the act's requirement that the NRSROs provide their procedures and methodologies to the SEC may, if the information is made public, erode the NRSROs' intellectual property and undermine future investments in that direction.
+Finally, the act's prescriptive provisions, which reinforce the SEC's predilection for protecting incumbents and prescribing the business model for NRSROs in ways that favor incumbents, will provide the SEC with plenty of opportunities to stultify competition and create mischief.

 This is a dispute that only the passage of time will clarify.
 A first glimpse should be provided around the end of June 2007, when the SEC's implementation regulations are promulgated.
-But a real assessment will have to await a few years of experience with the SEC's registration practices and enforcement under the Act.
+But a real assessment will have to await a few years of experience with the SEC's registration practices and enforcement under the act.